ScottLogic/practitioners-guides/_pages/risk-analysis-and-pre-mortems.md

 Similar to the classic pre-mortem, you'll need to frame people's thinking and encourage them to be imaginative.
 Start by sharing some real world examples of news reports of well known software failures to frame peoples thinking and provide some inspiration.
 Even better if you can find a story specific to your project domain.

 You might even have stories of your own to share.
 Where you a customer who was impacted by a high profile production incident?
-Did you're previous employer make the front page of a major news website for all the wrong reasons?
-For some inspiration, checkout Gojko Adzic's _Human's Vs Computers_ which is a well referenced [collection of stories of famous bugs](https://gojko.net/books/humans-vs-computers/) and system failures.
+Did your previous employer make the front page of a major news website for all the wrong reasons?
+For some inspiration, checkout Gojko Adzic's _Humans Vs Computers_ which is a well referenced [collection of stories of famous bugs](https://gojko.net/books/humans-vs-computers/) and system failures.
 They range from the hilarious and slightly annoying to the terrifying and deadly.

-There's a balance here between sparking the teams imagination and accidentally constraining their thought process or biasing them into reproducing previous stories.
-More experienced teams might not need much in the way of prompting, adjust this to the context of your team.
+There's a balance here between sparking the team's imagination and accidentally constraining their thought process or biasing them into reproducing previous stories.
+More experienced teams might not need much in the way of prompting.
+Adjust this to the context of your team.

 #### 2. Draft Headlines